emilydong001/DH110/Assignments/Assignment01.md

 > *Recommendation: Don't make the whole page blue at each major step; keep the page gray/white to ensure contrast in the progress tracker.
 Also, create a visual representation of progress by numbering the steps and including arrows.
 Implement a progress bar that slides forward as the user completes the information.*

 #### 2. Match Between System and the Real World
-* The placeholder text of the search bar is "Search Mayo Clinic", which seems like a missed opportunity to guide users in the right direction
+* Although it's not a big issue, the placeholder text of the search bar is "Search Mayo Clinic", which seems like a missed opportunity to guide users in the right direction or express something about the brand, especially since this is a very large website.

 <p align="center">
   <img src="../search-bar.PNG" alt="Homepage search bar" width = "300px"/>
 </p>

-*Recommendation: Consider modifying the placeholder text so that it guides users in the right direction, provides some information, or expresses something about the brand.
-Use microcropy that would be most helpful for users' existing habits.*
+*Recommendation: Consider modifying the placeholder text based on what would be most helpful for users' existing habits.
+Perhaps something like 'Search health topics, conditions, doctors' or whatever is most relevant to most users.*

 #### 3. User Control and Freedom
 * After searching for something in the search bar, the user's query is erased.
 If the user doesn't find the information they were looking for, which happens often (especially since the recommended results don't immediately appear and may be irrelevant), they have to retype their query over again.